“Ice Castles is an awe-inspiring, must-see winter phenomenon that brings fairy tales to life”.

 You will have an amazing time at the Ice Castle whether you are visiting during the day or the night.
-During the day you are able to appreciate the deep blues that only the natural sun brings out in the ice, as well as appreciate every little detail of the castle.
-At night the LED lights gives the castle an entirely look.
+During the day, you are able to appreciate the deep blues that only the natural sun brings out in the ice, as well as appreciate every little detail of the castle.
+At night the LED lights give the castle an entirely different look.
 Both are amazing!

 Where to stay in Lake Geneva?

-Prepare for a truly royal winter when you pair a visit to Ice Castle with an overnight in a boutique vacation villa and suite, just steps for Ice Castle.
+Prepare for a truly royal winter when you pair a visit to Ice Castle with an overnight in a boutique vacation villa and suite, just steps from Ice Castle.

 The Ridge ~ Is offering exclusive overnight packages.
 The Ridge Hotel is sleek and edgy with a twist of Wisco tradition.
-In addition to the contemporary design the Ridge includes a tech-savvy lobby, Crafted Pizza & Tap Restaurant, bean + vine grab-n-go coffee & sandwich spot, and outdoor veranda with fire feature.
+In addition to the contemporary design, the Ridge includes a tech-savvy lobby, Crafted Pizza & Tap Restaurant, bean + vine grab-n-go coffee & sandwich spot, and an outdoor veranda with a fire feature.

 Stay tuned for packages bundling overnight stays with Ice Castles tickets.

-Even though the exact opening date has yet to be determined you can get a glimpse of last years fun by checking out Ice Castle’s stunning Instagram account.
-Anyone visiting the Ice Castle is welcomed to hashtag icecastles and share their fun.
+Even though the exact opening date has yet to be determined, you can get a glimpse of last year’s fun by checking out Ice Castle’s stunning Instagram account.
+Anyone visiting the Ice Castle is welcome to hashtag icecastles and share their fun.

 What happens when the Ice Castle closes?